youzarsiph/tasks-mobile/README.md

-# tasks
+# tasks-mobile

-Cross platform task and to-do mobile app
+Cross-platform mobile and web app built using Typescript, React, React Native and Expo as front-end for `youzarsiph/tasks` backend app.